bwestrich/tdd-spock/README.md

 * Though sometimes needed, spies are often a code smell; perhaps a sign of white box testing or an indication that an object has too many responsibilities.

 ##Write tests for Spring web apps that work both standalone and in-container
-Write controller tests out of container and then (by inheriting them) also run them in container. for more info on this approach, see README-MOCKMVC.md
+Write controller tests out of container and then (by inheriting them) also run them in container.
+For more info on this approach, see README-MOCKMVC.md.

 ##Other concepts
-* TODO: use static or @Shared variables to centralize initialization of variables that are used in where tables
+* TODO: use static or @Shared variables to centralize initialization of variables that are used in where tables.
-* TODO: use thrown/notThrown to verify exception behavior
+* TODO: use thrown/notThrown to verify exception behavior.
 * TODO: when writing Spock Spring tests, see if this fix (https://github.com/spockframework/spock/commit/718bf4261d3abaa6217ee059639c3aae2f8a5803) replaces the workaround documented here (http://stackoverflow.com/questions/24405727/integration-test-with-spring-boot-and-spock).

 ##References